Breaking the Block: Preserving Data Continuity to Train Superior SAEs for Instruct Models: Abstract

 \section{Abstract}

-As large language models (LLMs) grow in scale and capability, understanding their internal mechanisms becomes increasingly critical.
-Sparse autoencoders (SAEs) have emerged as a key tool in mechanistic interpretability, enabling the extraction of human-interpretable features from LLMs.
-However, existing SAE training methods are primarily designed for base models, resulting in reduced reconstruction quality and interpretability when applied to instruct models.
-To bridge this gap, we propose \underline{\textbf{F}}inetuning-\underline{\textbf{a}}ligned \underline{\textbf{S}}equential \underline{\textbf{T}}raining (\textit{FAST}), a novel training method specifically tailored for instruct models. \textit{FAST} aligns the training process with the data distribution and activation patterns characteristic of instruct models, resulting in substantial improvements in both reconstruction and feature interpretability.
-On Qwen2.5-7B-Instruct, \textit{FAST} achieves a mean squared error of 0.6468 in token reconstruction, significantly outperforming baseline methods with errors of 5.1985 and 1.5096.
-In feature interpretability, \textit{FAST} yields a higher proportion of high-quality features, for Llama3.2-3B-Instruct, 21.1\% scored in the top range, compared to 7.0\% and 10.2\% for \textit{BT(P)} and \textit{BT(F)}.
-Surprisingly, we discover that intervening on the activations of special tokens via the SAEs leads to improvements in output quality, suggesting new opportunities for fine-grained control of model behavior.
-Code, data, and 240 trained SAEs are available at \url{https://github.com/Geaming2002/FAST}.
+Sparse Autoencoders (SAEs) are a cornerstone of mechanistic interpretability.
+Existing training methods inherit the Block Training paradigm from LLM pre-training, which introduces destructive gradient noise in instruct models due to attention leakage from unrelated contexts.
+Using GSNR analysis, we theoretically characterize this issue and propose \underline{\textbf{F}}inetuning-\underline{\textbf{a}}ligned \underline{\textbf{S}}equential \underline{\textbf{T}}raining (\textit{FAST}), a sequential training paradigm specifically designed for instruct models. \textit{FAST} aligns SAE training with the data distribution and activation patterns of instruct models, substantially improving both reconstruction fidelity and feature interpretability.
+Experimental results show that \textit{FAST} achieves higher GSNR, a significantly lower log-scaled MSE of 0.6468 compared to the baseline’s 5.1985, and a near-zero Delta Loss (-0.51\% to 0.37\%).
+Moreover, on Llama-3.2-3B-it, \textit{FAST} produces 21.1\% high-quality features, substantially outperforming baseline methods that achieve 7.0\% and 10.2\%.
+We further find that intervening on special token activations through SAEs can improve generation quality, revealing new opportunities for fine-grained control.
+Our codes are available as open source at \url{https://github.com/Geaming2002/FAST}.